 The Movie Marketplace and the associated App Market will also be coming to the Android-powered Google TV, which could at least help Google TV finally fulfill some of its considerable potential.
 This summer, the newly-announced Android 3.1 (pictured) will hit gTV, and new devices from Samsung and Vizio should join the current (scant) offerings from Sony and Logitech.
 Will it be enough to turn Google TV from novelty device into game-changer?
 Probably not, but at this point, I'll be happy as long as Google keeps developing their TV device, as I still think it could be a crucial piece in the cord-cutting movement that should bring more choice and control to the TV market (where power currently rests with the corporate oligarchies that are Cable TV companies).

-Regardless, with 100 million device activations (400k a day), Android is a force to be reckoned with.1 And despite the platform’s continued shortcomings as a distribution vehicle for independent media, it’s hard not to want to get on board with a hacker-friendly OS that offers an open-source hardware development kit.
-Say what you want about Apple’s brilliant designs; the DIY hardware revolution, of which this site is an obvious proponent, will be aided a lot more by Android than by iOS.
-It’d be nice if the same could be said for independent media distribution.
+Regardless, with 100 million device activations (400k a day), Android is a force to be reckoned with. ((Now if only Google could keep older Android devices working -- my Motorola Droid is ridiculously slow and buggy.))
+And despite the platform's continued shortcomings as a distribution vehicle for independent media, it's hard not to want to get on board with a hacker-friendly OS that offers an open-source hardware development kit.
+Say what you want about Apple's brilliant designs; the DIY hardware revolution, of which this site is an obvious proponent, will be aided a lot more by Android than by iOS.
+It'd be nice if the same could be said for independent media distribution.

 The Movies Marketplace is available now on some Android devices and should be rolling out to 2.2-era phones any day.
 The Music Beta is only available with an invite, which you can sign up for below.

 DISCLOSURE: I was the recipient of one of 10,000 free Google TVs for developers (now an expired offer).